Jeremy-Sch/terraform-vsphere/README.md

-# Terraform VMware vSphere Linux Virtual Machine Deployment
+# Terraform VMware vSphere Windows Virtual Machine Deployment

-This Terraform project is designed to deploy linux virtual machines on VMware vSphere.
+This Terraform project is designed to deploy windows virtual machines on VMware vSphere.
 It includes configurations for vCenter, virtual machine settings, and customization options.

 ## Prerequisites